learn-co-students/mod-3-retake-readme-atlanta-web-042219/README.md

  The code challenges at the end of modules 1 through 4 are designed for two
-purposes: to expose students to the sorts of challenges they can expect when interviewing for jobs, and to identify students who may benefit from addition time reviewing the core concepts from a module.
+purposes: to expose students to the sorts of challenges they can expect when interviewing for jobs, and to identify students who may benefit from additional time reviewing the core concepts from a module.
 Because the topics we cover in each module are vital to your success through the remainder of this course and as a future web developer, we rely on the results of these challenges as a